About my Fundraiser

 What is this disease?

 FTD is a rare, but aggressive form, of dementia that affects people as early as 40, with no known cause or cure (www.theaftd.org).
 While many are quite familiar with Alzheimer’s, the most common form of dementia, few know about FTD, which progresses through the stages of the disease much more rapidly than other dementias.
 What differentiates the various types of dementias is what part of the brain is affected.
 Unfortunately, the result is all the same – it robs the patient of his dignity, quality of life, lifetime of memories, relationships with family and friends, the ability to enjoy the things that once bought so much happiness, and eventually the ability to recognize the ones he loves most.
-My biggest fear is the day when my Dad no longer knows who I am.
+The hardest part of it is that my father no longer knows who I am -- the most difficult thing I've dealt with in my life.

 The past few years can definitely be described as one of life’s “ultimate journeys.”
 My family and I make the most of the time that we have left with my Dad, but we often find ourselves filled with feelings of pure sadness and helplessness.
 There are so many people in our lives who will never know our father as we once did, and so many more special moments in life that he won’t be there to experience and share in.
 We are living on memories of the family camping trips, holiday celebrations, and the many road trips we took up and down the Eastern seaboard.
 One of my most favorite memories of him is waiting for him to come home from work, so that we could play “catch” in the backyard.
 I was one of three girls that played Little League, and I was determined to be as good as he was!
 He loved softball and was still a sought after player with the younger guys as we grew up.